 Nevertheless, there was no lasting tension between Krafft-Ebing and Freud.
 Both continued to dedicate their latest works to each other with collegial appreciation and personal dedication.

-It was Richard von Krafft-Ebing along with Hermann Nothnagel, the Professor of Internal Medicine at the University of Vienna, who advocated for an extraordinary professorship for Sigmund Freud at the ministry.
+It was Richard von Krafft-Ebing, along with Hermann Nothnagel, the Professor of Internal Medicine at the University of Vienna, who advocated for an extraordinary professorship for Sigmund Freud at the ministry.

 Krafft-Ebing.
-Theory of Degeneration versus Environemtal Influences
+Theory of Degeneration versus Environmental Influences

 Krafft-Ebing’s etiological stance on perversions is firmly rooted in the overarching conceptual framework of degeneration.
 An abnormal sexual disposition is the crucial causal element, presumed to be related to an unspecified neuro-endocrine diathesis.
-While initially open to considering aversive and traumatic environmental influences as potential pathogenetic factors in individual sexual development, Krafft-Ebing later emphasizes a clear hereditary standpoint in causation.
+While initially open to considering aversive and traumatic environmental influences as potential pathogenetic factors in individual sexual development, Krafft-Ebing later emphasises a clear hereditary standpoint in causation.

 However, it would be Freud who would transform the relevant works of Krafft-Ebing, especially his research on sexuality and sexual pathology.
 Freud’s explicit etiological focus on early sexual traumas as the cause of hysterical syndromes not only posed a fundamental challenge to the still-dominant theory of degeneration proposed by Krafft-Ebing but also connected perversion and hysterical neurosis into an overarching pathogenetic model.
 Freud later referred to neurosis as the “negative of perversion.”

 Richard von Krafft-Ebing.
-Life and Research.
 Summary

-Richard von Krafft-Ebing’s work in the field of Forensic Psychiatry and his detailed exploration of sexual deviations marked a significant shift in psychiatric understanding.
-He combined a neurological basis with a psychological perspective, recognizing the complexity of human sexuality.
+Richard von Krafft-Ebing’s work in the field of forensic psychiatry and his detailed exploration of sexual deviations marked a significant shift in psychiatric understanding.
+He combined a neurological basis with a psychological perspective, recognising the complexity of human sexuality.

 His approach laid the foundation for a more compassionate and nuanced consideration of individuals with abnormal sexualities, which was groundbreaking in his time.

-Krafft-Ebing consistently advocated for the humanization and liberalization of the treatment of psychiatric patients and, in particular, those deemed to have disorders related to their sexuality.
+He consistently advocated for the humanisation and liberalisation of the treatment of psychiatric patients and, in particular, those deemed to have disorders related to their sexuality.